acearchive/acearchive.lgbt/content/en/docs/contributing/artifact-files.md

 ## Creating an artifact file

-An artifact file is a markdown document with a YAML frontmatter block.
-No content goes in the body of the Markdown document, so you can just think of an artifact file as a YAML file with a `---` at the start and end of the file.
-A YAML file is a format for representing data in plain text, somewhat like the markup languages you might use to contribute to a wiki.
+Artifact files are written in YAML, which is is a format for representing structured data in plain text.
+Writing artifact files is somewhat like using the markup languages that are common when contributing to a wiki.
 You can learn more about how to write YAML files [here](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started).

+{{< alert icon="👉" >}}
+Technically, an artifact file is a markdown document with a YAML frontmatter block.
+However, no content goes in the body of the markdown document, so you can think of it as a YAML file with a leading and trailing `---`.
+{{< /alert >}}

 You can [look through the
 repository](https://github.com/frawleyskid/acearchive.org/tree/main/content/en/archive)